yalrnr/Supermaket-Billing-System/README.md

-# Supermarket-Billing-System, a c++ program for a Supermarket operations
+# Supermarket-Billing-System, a c++ program for supermarket operations

-## Types of End users-
+## Types of End users -

 1 - Administrator